COVID-19 help and advice for the community

 - Stay at home if you feel sick.

 - Minimise your contact with others (known and physical or social distancing).

 - If you can't maintain a safe physical distance (at least 1.5 metres), wear a mask.

 - Wash your hands often with soap and running water, for at least 20 seconds.
 Drying with paper towel or hand dryer.

 - Try not to touch your eyes, nose or mouth.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If you don’t have a tissue cough or sneeze into your elbow.

-- Clean and disinfect high touch surfaces (particularly mobile phones!) regularly.
+- Clean and disinfect high touch surfaces (particularly mobile phones) regularly.

 - Any concerned member of the Victorian public can call the Coronavirus hotline for information and discuss further actions on 1800 675 398.
 The National Coronavirus Health Information Line is also available on 1800 020 080.
-If you require translating or interpreting services, you can call 131 450.
+If you require translating or interpreting services, call 131 450.